 Antenna Matching

-Contents: Basics; Matching Input Impedance; Reactance vs. SWR; Inductive Matching; UNUN Matching; Capacitive Matching; Odds & Ends;
+Contents: Basics; Impedance Matching Methods ; Reactance vs. SWR; Inductive Matching; UNUN Matching; Capacitive Matching; Stub Matching; Odds & Ends;

 Basics

-Further, improper choking of the motor leads will also effect the impedance of your antenna.
+Further, improper choking of the motor leads will also affect the input impedance of your antenna.
 Therefore, the motor leads should be disconnected at the antenna before attempting to adjust any matching method.
-Once matched, if reconnecting the motor leads changes the matching point and/or SWR (no matter how small the change is), it's a good indication that the motor lead choke impedance is too low.
-Again, read this article: Antenna Controllers.
-As pointed out in the article, the chokes supplied by every antenna manufacturer, with one exception, are totally inadequate for the purpose.
+Once matched, if reconnecting the motor leads changes the matching point and/or SWR (no matter how small the change is!), it is a good indication that the motor lead choke impedance is too low.

-By the way, antenna manufacturers often tell their customers to cut their coax feed lines to a specific length in order to get a good match.
+Antenna manufacturers often tell their customers to cut their coax feed lines to a specific length in order to get a good match.
 All this does is mask the problem, by moving the SWR node to a different position along the feed line.
 While this may appear to fix the problem, it doesn't fool most automatic controllers.
-The truth is, if the antenna is properly matched, it doesn't make any difference how long the feed line is.
+The truth is, if the antenna is properly matched, it doesn't make any difference how long (or short) the feed line is.

-Tech Talk: In the following sections, it is necessary to know the exact resonant point (X=Ø) of the antenna we're trying to match.
+In the following sections, it is necessary to know the exact resonant point (X=Ø) of the antenna we're trying to match.
 This fact alone, should not infer that exact resonance is a requirement; it isn't!
-Rather, in this case, it's only a means of arriving at the end point (i.e.: match).
+Rather, in this case, it is only a means of arriving at the end point (wide-band match).
 Once the matching is complete, whatever the SWR is (assuming it is under ≈1.6:1) is irrelevant.
+However, it should be mentioned that measuring the SWR at the transceiver end of the coax feed line will usually result in more overall loss, and may make matching nearly impossible to achieve.
+The reason is that any reactance (±jΩ) the antenna exhibits, will be transformed by the coax.
+While the SWR may be low at the transceiver end, it may be excessive at the antenna end, resulting in additional coax losses, and a possible increase in IMD.

 ☜Return☜

-Tech Talk: Some neophyte amateurs are under the assumption that a DC grounded antenna (element) won't work, but this is not the case.
-Just because we DC ground the antenna, doesn't mean it is RF grounded too.
-They also assume that grounding the antenna's mounting structure will assure a low SWR and/or is a replacement for an adequate ground plane.
+Some amateurs are under the assumption that DC grounding an antenna (element) won't work, but this is not the case.
+Just because we DC ground the antenna element, doesn't mean it is RF grounded too!
+They also assume that grounding the antenna's mounting structure (bracket) will assure a low SWR and/or is a replacement for an adequate ground plane.
 Neither of these assumptions are true.

 ☜Return☜